LukasLoeffler/data-graph/README.md

 # Master-Code

 Application to showcase concepts and ideas for event-based data processing.
-Incorporates concepts of NodeRED and ApacheNiFi and focuses on user-interaction and user-feedback to improve the understanding of the data flow.
+It incorporates concepts of NodeRED and ApacheNiFi and focuses on user-interaction and user-feedback to improve the users understanding of the data flow.

 ![example](docs/img/S7frblKawa.gif)